 Currently, the rates of post-school education attainment among Salisbury residents are relatively poor in comparison to the state average - particularly at the university level.
-Chart 2.13 shows that more than half of the local population have not completed a university or vocational level qualification since concluding their secondary education.
-Further, while the share of Salisbury residents with a vocational level qualification is comparable to the state average, the share of residents with a university level qualification is well-below the South Australian average.
+Chart 2.13 shows that more than half of the local population have not completed a university or vocational level qualification since either completing or dropping-out of school.
+Purther, while the share of Salisbury residents with a vocational level qualification is comparable to the state average, the share of residents with a university level qualification is well-below the South Australian average.